About Dr. Julie Heier, PhD —Licensed Psychologist

 2018 — PhD, The University of Texas at Austin, School Psychology

-2019 — Postdoctoral fellowship, integrated primary care, Geisinger Medical Center
+2019 — Postdoctoral fellowship, Integrated primary care, Geisinger Medical Center

 2020 — Postdoctoral fellowship, The Children’s Hospital of Philadelphia (CHOP)